 This site-based methods course focuses on curriculum, educational methods, and strategies to meet the needs of students with Autism Spectrum Disorder in all academic areas at the elementary level.
 Research-based practices will be studied and applied to lesson plans and linked to the effective implementation of techniques and strategies according to the instructional curriculum.
 Candidates will submit video-recorded lessons for feedback.
-This course requires 12 hours of site-based clinical work in a classroom setting for students with ASD.
-For candidates without prior special education certification, SED 523 will be required.
-Prerequisites: SED 505 and SED 531.
+Requires 12 clock hours of site-based clinical work in a classroom setting for students with ASD.
+SED 523 is required for candidates without prior special education certification.

+Prerequisites: SED 505, SED 531.